 This is an outdoor music festival that takes place every Saturday at Busan’s Cinema Centre.
 This event is free of charge and is a fantastic way to support local musicians.

-Busan Fireworks Festival (October)
+Busan Fireworks Festival (Autumn)

-Arguably one of Busan's most popular events, the Fireworks Festival draws more than a million visitors each year.
+One of Busan’s most popular events, the Fireworks Festival draws more than a million visitors each year.
 The festival takes place along Gwangalli Beach, and programmes include cultural events, laser light shows and colourful firework displays.

 Expat Health Insurance